 - Now the tricky part, covering the eggs in chocolate.
 I found the best way was to firstly make sure the chocolate wasn’t too hot, and then place the cake covered egg into the bowl of melted chocolate and turn to cover with 2 wooden spoons.

 - Once covered in chocolate place on a tray lined with greaseproof paper and add decorations as you wish.
 I thought the chocolate sprinkles were the most effective but I only had enough for 1 egg.
-Chocolate chips also worked well and were a little less messy to use.
+Chocolate chips also worked well but were a little less messy to use.

 - Refrigerate until set and enjoy your chocolate scotch eggs!

 NB.
 I am a home cook, and have had no formal training in preparing food.
 So these are just recipes that I use at home for the family.
 Whilst I have taken time to try and be as accurate as possible, some of the quantities are approximate.
 I am always keen to learn, so if you think the recipe can be improved upon please take the time to comment below.
-I also love seeing your versions.